M249 Squad Automatic Weapon: Iraq War

+Evaluation

 In December 2006, the Center for Naval Analyses (CNA) released a report on U.S. small arms in combat.
 The CNA conducted surveys on 2,608 troops returning from combat in Iraq and Afghanistan over the past 12 months.
 Only troops who fired their weapons at enemy targets were allowed to participate.
 Three hundred forty-one troops were armed with M249 SAWs, making up 13 percent of the survey.
 71 percent of M249 users (242 troops) reported that they were satisfied with the weapon.
 40 percent of users preferred feeding the SAW with the soft 100-round pouch, while 21 percent chose the soft and hard 200-round pouches each.
 60 percent (205 troops) were satisfied with handling qualities, such as handguards, size, and weight.
 Of those dissatisfied, just under half thought that it was too heavy.
 M249 users had the lowest levels of satisfaction with weapon maintainability at 70 percent (239 troops), most due to the difficulty in removing and receiving small components and poor corrosion resistance.
 The SAW had the highest levels of stoppages at 30 percent (102 troops), and 41 percent of those that experienced a stoppage said it had a large impact on their ability to clear the stoppage and re-engage their target.
 Sixty-five percent (222 troops) did not need their machine guns repaired while in theater.
 Sixty-five percent (222 troops) were confident in the M249's reliability, defined as level of soldier confidence their weapon will fire without malfunction, and 64 percent (218 troops) were confident in its durability, defined as level of soldier confidence their weapon will not break or need repair.
 Both factors were attributed to high levels of soldiers performing their own maintenance.
 60 percent of M249 users offered recommendations for improvements.
 Seventeen percent of requests were for making the weapon lighter, and another 17 percent were for more durable belt links and drums, as well as other modifications, such as a collapsible stock.